ToddKranenburg/kelp-app/README.md

 - [ ] Create an account
 - [ ] Sign in and sign out
-- [ ] Write and edit reviews as well as read the reviews of others
+- [ ] Write, edit, and destroy reviews as well as read the reviews of others
 - [ ] Add other users to their "school"
 - [ ] View a map with pins for their reviews and the reviews of those in their school
 - [ ] Comment on and like another's reviews